felipeacioli/felipeacioli/README.md

 Hi, I'm Felipe!

-I'm an Industrial Automation Technician based in Recife, and I hold a postgraduate degree in Software Engineering.
+I'm an Industrial Automation Technician based, and I hold a postgraduate degree in Software Engineering.
 Currently, I'm expanding my skill set by diving deeper into software development.

 My background in automation has given me a unique perspective on how the physical world of machines and processes connects with the digital world of software, and I'm excited to explore the amazing possibilities this interaction can unlock.